 Distractions

-One benefit of in-person learning that online students may lack is dedicated, distraction-free space and time to study and complete assignments.
+One benefit of in-person learning that online students may lack is a dedicated, distraction-free space.
 As a parent or caregiver, you may be accustomed to attending to the needs of others, but when you’re in student mode, you need to be able to put yourself first.
 It’s essential to set boundaries with your household and arrange for others to help with caregiving responsibilities so you can focus on schoolwork.

 You may also need to adapt how you use your time to create a distraction-free environment.
 “One parenting student I worked with would take advantage of nap time to complete her assignments,” Villagomez says.
 “Another would study after 10 pm once his kids were put to bed.”